How to Breastfeed in an Oscha Sling

-We've written recently about how carrying your baby in a sling can promote breastfeeding, but using a carrier for breastfeeding/nursing can bring amazing freedom as you use your carrier as a feeding aid.
-Carriers can help you to support your baby's weight, while you support their head with one hand and use the other to latch on.
+Learning how to use a baby carrier for to nurse can bring amazing freedom.
+Carriers can help you to support your baby's weight.
+You support their head with one hand and use the other to help your baby latch on.
 It's especially great for the early days when both you and your baby are still learning to feed and getting to know each other.

-It also easily provides comfort so no more piling up pillows on your knee to get your baby to the right height, or leaning down and getting a sore neck, as you can easily use the carrier to spread the weight evenly across your back.
+Using a sling to support breastfeeding also easily provides comfort.
+This means no more piling up pillows on your knee to get your baby to the right height!
+Or leaning down and getting a sore neck.
+Instead, you can easily use the carrier to spread the weight evenly across your back.

 To see our videos on how to nurse in a wrap, sling or carrier, scroll to the bottom of this article.

-It's important to remember that breastfeeding in a carrier or wrap is not a 'hands free' situation for a few reasons:
+It's important to remember that nursing in a baby carrier or wrap is not a 'hands free' situation for a few reasons:

-• Often the carrier or wrap is loosened to allow your baby to be lowered and latch on.
-The first letter of the TICKS guidelines for safe carrying is T for Tight, and so from the minute you begin to loosen your carry until you've finished and returned your child to the upright and tightly secured carrying position be aware it's not hand's free.
+- Parents often loosen the baby carrier or wrap to lower their baby and allow them to latch on.
+The first letter of the TICKS guidelines for safe carrying is T for Tight.
+From the minute you begin to loosen your carry until you've finished and returned your child to the upright and tightly secured carrying position be aware it's not hand's free.

-• Your baby's head needs to be supported by your hand at all time, not by the carrier or wrap.
+- You need to support your baby's head with your hand at all times, not with the carrier or wrap.
 Babies when feeding need to be free to move their head back, to latch on and off as they desire.
 Always ensure there is no carrier or wrap over the back of your baby's head as that would prevent them latching on and off easily.

 Consider the carrier rather as a third hand, a hand that supports the baby's body weight.
 This leaves you your own two hands available, one for supporting the baby's head, and another free to do other things, like helping create a good latch, or holding your toddler's hand.